htmlacademy-nodejs/300063-typoteka-3/environments.md

     DEBUG - set debugger for using debug package
 ##### DBMS params:
     DB_DRIVER - this parameter set a database driver (`postgres`)
+##### Authentication params:
+    JWT_ACCESS_SECRET - this parameter set a secret for JWT access token generation JWT_REFRESH_SECRET - this parameter set a secret for JWT refresh token generation MAX_AGE_ACCESS_TOKEN_COOKIE - this paramets set an access token lifetime MAX_AGE_REFRESH_TOKEN_COOKIE - this paramets set a refresh token lifetime SALT_ROUND - this paramets set salt for password encryption

-### Unimportant params:
+### Important params:
+##### DBMS develop and production params:
+    DEV_USER - this parameter set a database user necessary to work with API server DEV_HOST - this parameter set database host DEV_PASSWORD - this parameter set a database user password necessary to connect a database server DEV_DATABASE - this parameter set a database it keeps business entities DEV_PORT - this parameter set a port which database used

-##### DBMS params:
+##### DBMS test params:
-    PGUSER - this parameter set a database user necessary to work with API server PGHOST - this parameter set database host PGPASSWORD - this parameter set a database user password necessary to connect a database server PGDATABASE - this parameter set a database it keeps business entities PGPORT - this parameter set a port which database used
+    TEST_USER - this parameter set a database user necessary to work with API server TEST_HOST - this parameter set database host TEST_PASSWORD - this parameter set a database user password necessary to connect a database server TEST_DATABASE - this parameter set a database it keeps business entities TEST_PORT - this parameter set a port which database used